chiliLime/CardinalDirections/README.md

 3. Secondary intercardinal
    - 16 secondary intercardinal directions
    - ex: N, NNE, NE, ENE, etc.

+The package can be added to Xcode projects via Swift Package Manager.

 ## Installation
 To add CardinalDirections to your Xcode project, follow these steps: